 If the user is a faculty member, and there is reason to believe that one of the above conditions has been met, the guidelines for ethical violations (Faculty Handbook 4.1.3) and/or Suspension or Termination for Cause (Faculty Handbook 3.10) take effect.
 In the case of policy violations and misconduct, section 4.1.3 is most applicable.
 In the case where there is the possibility of imminent threat or immediate danger, section 3.10 will be invoked.
 Reports of imminent threat, gross misconduct and/or ethical violation are made to the Provost (as per 4.1.3) and the President (as per 3.10).
 Either the Provost (as dictated in 4.1.3) or the President (as dictated in 3.10) will make the decision and then inform the CIO that it is necessary to access the System or monitor a faculty user’s activities without permission.
 The Provost and/or President must consider the preservation of academic freedom when deciding “reasonable grounds” exist to access faculty user information or activity on the System without permission.
 As outlined in the faculty handbook (4.2 and in particular, 3.10.1.b), it is unacceptable for access or threat of System access under this policy to “restrain or interfere with faculty members, visiting faculty members, or adjunct faculty members in their exercise of academic freedom or rights of citizenship.”
 The decision to access the System in this way must be documented in writing, and must specifically identify the items to be accessed or activities to be monitored.
 This documentation will become part of the separate confidential disciplinary file pertaining to the investigation of the faculty member (Faculty handbook 4.1.3.c).Informing the faculty member under investigation is the responsibility of the Provost (Faculty handbook 4.1.3).

-If the user is a student, and there is reason to believe that one of the above conditions has been met, the guidelines for social code violations take effect; disciplinary investigation proceeds as outlined in the social code, and in the case where there is the possibility of imminent threat or immediate danger, the Dean of Students may, without notice, immediately suspend a student and initiate an investigation.
-Reports of imminent threat, misconduct and/or violation are made to the Dean of Students as outlined in the Social Code.
+If the user is a student, and there is reason to believe that one of the above conditions has been met, the guidelines for Code of Conduct violations take effect; disciplinary investigation proceeds as outlined in the social code, and in the case where there is the possibility of imminent threat or immediate danger, the Dean of Students may, without notice, immediately suspend a student and initiate an investigation.
+Reports of imminent threat, misconduct and/or violation are made to the Dean of Students as outlined in the Student Code of Conduct.
 The Dean of Students will then inform the CIO that it is necessary to access the System or monitor a student user’s activities without permission.
 Informing the student user under investigation is the responsibility of the Dean of Students’ Office (Social Code, Section 11.0).
 The decision to access the System in this way must be documented in writing, and must specifically identify the items to be accessed or activities to be monitored.
 This documentation will become part of the disciplinary case file pertaining to the investigation of the student user (Social Code, ref - disciplinary case file).

 If the user is a staff member, and there is reason to believe one of the above conditions has been met, guidelines for Discipline (1.8) and Disciplinary Layoff (1.9) in the Support Staff Handbook take effect as appropriate.
 Any complaint regarding unacceptable use of the System by a staff member must go to the VP of Human Resources who will consult with the staff member’s supervisor.
 The VP of Human Resources and CIO must agree that must agree that reasonable grounds exist to access the System or monitor a user’s activities without permission.